awsdocs/aws-systems-manager-user-guide/doc_source/systems-manager-automation-multiple-accounts-and-regions.md

 **Before You Begin**
 Before you complete the following procedure, note the following information:
-+ AWS account IDs or OUs where you want to run the automation\.
++ Amazon Web Services account IDs or OUs where you want to run the automation\.
 + [Regions supported by Systems Manager](https://docs.aws.amazon.com/general/latest/gr/ssm.html#ssm_region) where you want to run the automation\.
 + The tag key and the tag value, or the name of the resource group, where you want to run the automation\.